 Sometimes, it’s not the fat content that you should be targeting and focusing all your attention on.
 Ideally, what you want to feed to an obese dog should be 250 to 300 calories per 8 oz.
 Higher calorie foods should be fed in smaller portions or controlled so that your dog doesn’t strain on those calories and have a quicker potential of obesity.

-For a dog (or human) to lose weight, it has to be in a calorie deficit at the end of the day (there are some online calculators); regardless of what these calories are made up of as that last part is more about health than weight.
+For a dog (or human) to lose weight, it has to be in a calorie deficit at the end of the day (there are some online calculators); regardless of what these calories are made up of like that last part is more about health than weight.

 Additionally, if you are buying on bigger bulks of dog food, make sure it has less than 3,100 kilocalories per kg (dry food) and less than 900 kilocalories per kg (wet food).
 This is a rule of thumb for avoiding too dense dog foods.